 Why Should I Move to Miami?

 Miami wintertime temperatures are usually in the mid-80s.
+In fact, Florida is one of the warmest places in during the winter in the United States.
+So, if you’re one of those people who is fed up with the cold by the time January or February rolls around, Key West is a great option for you.
 Although the summers are hot, wet and often cloudy, the winters are short, comfortable and mostly clear.

 In addition to the comfortable winter temps, the city overflows with artistic diversity; you’ll always have something new to experience when you live in Miami.
 When you move or visit, consider going to the Frost Art Museum or the Jackie Gleason Theatre.

 Why Should I Move to Phoenix?

 Phoenix is one of the most popular cities in the U.S. The city offers its residents a rich history and an appealing climate.
 In fact, many residents argue that Phoenix has one of the best winter climates in the U.S.

 A few benefits of living in Phoenix include: